DevelopingHCP/structural-pipeline/README.md

 scan, see below.
 It'll download the binary the first time you run the command --- subsequent runs will be much faster.

-Once the command completes, you should find the output images in the `data` folder.
+Once the command completes, you should find the output images in your `data` folder.

 The `dhcp-pipeline.sh` script has the following arguments: